Nemesis9450/Speech-Emotion-Recognition/README.md

 ## Dataset
 I have used total of 5 datasets these are as:

-1.RAVDESS : Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS) dataset is a comprehensive multimodal resource for emotional expression, con taining audio, video, and song modalities.
+1. RAVDESS : Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS) dataset is a comprehensive multimodal resource for emotional expression, con taining audio, video, and song modalities.
 For this study, we utilized the audio only portion, which consists of approx 7356 speech files (16-bit, 48kHz .wav)